The namespace reserved for all the Reeborg World methods.

 Note: When

-to increase the default limit of 1000.For the palette: any color value recognized by html/javascript (i.e.
+options.recordingis set totrue, the number of steps required to build and show the maze ismax_x * max_y + 3; if required, useset_max_nb_steps()to increase the default limit of 1000.For the palette: any color value recognized by html/javascript (i.e.

-, etc., can be used).Parameters:
+red,rgb(126, 230, 0),#ffc356, etc., can be used).Parameters:

-integer The width of the world.
+Name Type Argument Description max_xinteger The width of the world.

-integer The height of the world.
+max_yinteger The height of the world.

-object <optional>
+optionsobject <optional>

 Properties

-Name Type Argument Description small_tiles
+Name Type Argument Description small_tilesbool <optional>

 Indicates if small tiles must be used.
 This is useful for larger mazes

-bool <optional>
+recordingbool <optional>

 If